Join the next course starting 25 February 2026 Book Now

 You’ll need your own device and a private space to join the workshop.
 Once you have registered, we’ll send you a copy of the Travel Guide which accompanies the workshop.

-We run workshops for two age groups.
+We run workshops for two age groups (12-17yrs and 18-30 yrs).
 For more details about the course, check out the FAQ at the bottom of this page.

 5 x weekly sessions